1. Can you help me get a divorce?

 The office does have forms that can be used to open a custody case or to modify an existing Custody Order.
 However, the staff is not at liberty to assist in the completion of these forms, nor can staff members dispense legal advice.
 Additional information about representing yourself in a Custody Case can be found HERE

-3. Does the Prothonotary's Office perform lien and judgement searches over the telephone?
+3. Does the Prothonotary's Office perform lien and judgment searches over the telephone?

 Due to liability concerns, lien and judgment searches must be made in person via the public computers or online search.
 Our staff will assist you with instructions on performing a search, but will not complete the search for you.

 4. Can I perform a record of lien search online?